 It is essential to truly understand customers to develop a successful business and marketing strategy.
-As such, sophisticated investors require comprehensive profiles of a company's target customers.
+That’s why including a customer analysis in your business plan is so crucial.
+Likewise, sophisticated investors require comprehensive profiles of a company’s target customers.
 By spending the time to research and analyze your target customers, you will develop both enhance your business strategy and funding success.

 How to Finish Your Business Plan in 1 Day!